 The soft top is a softly whipped buttermilk.
 The Kick Me mix is half and half.
 The Freeze Mix is whole milk used in Dutch Freeze drinks.
 I know… it’s a lot to take in.

-The entire category of cocoa drinks at Dutch Bros is a no-go for vegans.
+The entire category of cocoa drinks is a no-go for vegans.
 They make their hot cocoa with the Dutch Bros chocolate milk.

 Unfortunately, there’s not an option to swap it for vegan milk.
 In addition, some drinks contain sauces or syrups that are not vegan-friendly.

 Looking for a vegan Dutch Bros drinks can baffle you.
 With their specific names and slang, it’s hard to detect what ingredients go in your beverage.